 - Provide specialist individual support to parents, carers, children and young people who are involved in an Education, Health and Care (EHC) Assessment

 Referrals can be taken via phone or email.
 Referrals are accepted from parents, carers and directly from young people.
+You can also make a referral by clicking on the button below and filling in the online form.

 Initial response times for the service will be within 3 working days unless otherwise specified.